paarthenon/variant/docu/docs/use/variant.md

 title: Variant
 ---

 A **variant** is a single object that can take many forms.
 Each of those forms has a *type*, sometimes called a *tag*, and optionally a *body* that tells us what kind of data we have available if in that form.
 In the introduction we saw how several types of animals could be grouped into the *module* `Animal`.
+In this section we'll take a look at the underlying building block that `variantModule` and `variantList` use, the `variant()` function, which can also be used alone.

 At this point we can express the data, but I'd like the ability to interact with our virtual menagerie.
 Let's create our first *action* or command, `AddAnimal`.